 CNBC explains that swindlers take advantage of this.
-A scammer may contact borrowers and pretend to be a staff member of the U.S. Department of Education and other government agencies.
+A scammer may contact borrowers and pretend to be a staff member of the U.S. Department of Education or other agency.
 Your security may be compromised if you unknowingly share your sensitive personal information with these impostors.

 In case you receive a call, email, or letter regarding loan forgiveness, verify first that the person you are communicating with is a staff member of a real government agency before you provide your social security number, federal student aid ID, or bank account details.
 When in doubt, contact the government office directly to confirm the validity of the message or phone call.

 You may be curious to find out: “Does student loan forgiveness really work?”
 The answer is a resounding yes.